AdakuEst/DSA_DA-PALMORA-GROUP-ANALYSIS/README.md

 Insight: HR may need to recalibrate bonus structures or evaluate performance-rating biases

 📉 3.
 Salary Floor Compliance Issue
-25% of employees earn below the government-mandated wage threshold of ₦90,000
+69% of employees earn below the government-mandated wage threshold of ₦90,000

-Most of these are in support roles or specific departments like Admin or Logistics

 Insight: Immediate remediation is needed to comply with labor laws and protect workers' livelihood